vanilla/docs/content/help/addons/rich-editor.md

 The Rich Editor adds intuitive styling and formatting to a posts and documents on Vanilla.

 ![A full view of editor](/img/help/addons/rich-editor/editor-view.png)

+_Please note that Rich Editor is currently in beta and **is under active development**.
+Please report any bugs you encounter to your CSMs or on the [Vanilla Issue Tracker](https://github.com/vanilla/vanilla/issues)._

 ## Important Functions